A young boy with autism is lying on the floor, deeply engaged in building with colorful Legos.

 While routine is comforting, individuals with autism can adapt to change with preparation and support.
 Preparation is key; strategies like visual schedules or gradual exposure to new situations can help them manage transitions.
 With understanding and assistance, they can develop flexibility in coping with changes.

-Misinterpretations and Social Connection
+Mis-interpretations and Social Connection

 When unexpected events arise, autistic people may need more time to adjust.
 However, they often seek friendships and community, just like anyone else.
-Autism affects social interaction and communication, but these individuals are often deeply empathetic with those who understand them.
+Autism affects social interaction and communication, but these individuals are often profoundly empathetic with those who understand them.

 Research on Autism and Potential Causes